Lore 245: Evasive

 Although hero might not be strong enough of a word for his obsession, when Messerschmitt died in 1735, Steller apparently sought out and wooed the man's widow Brigitte.

 They got married two years later.
+Like I said, Steller was obsessed.

-Their marriage wouldn't last long though.
+Their marriage wouldn't last long, though.

 Less than a year after their wedding, Steller headed out on a scientific expedition and he would never return.